Browse by Medical Category

 Another major research interest is to identify novel compounds with potential clinical use in pituitary tumor treatment and to investigate their mechanisms.
 One example is somatostatin, a naturally occurring short peptide with functions of hormone reduction and growth suppression via specific binding to its receptors, thus triggering a series of signal transductions.
 Several somatostatin analogues have been developed to treat different types of pituitary tumors (Danila et al, J Clin Endocrinol Metab, 86:2976, 2001; Batista et al, J Clin Endocrinol Metab, 91:4482, 2007).
 Other compounds, including rapamycin and a chimera compound targeting both somatostatin receptors and dopamine receptors, are currently under investigation.

-View recent scientific publications from the physicians and researchers at the Neuroendocrine Clinical Center.
+View recent scientific publications from the physicians and researchers at the Neuroendocrine and Pituitary Tumor Clinical Center.
 Some full text publications may require a subscription.

 Back to Top